Programs

 Julian Bond Fellowship

-In honor of the Institute’s late founder and civil rights hero Julian Bond, in 2018 we will be launching the Julian Bond Fellowship program.
-The Fellowship will build a pipeline for journalists of color in the South and support cutting-edge research and writing about the South.
+In honor of the Institute’s late founder and civil rights hero Julian Bond, in 2020 the Institute launched the Julian Bond Fellowship Program to support young journalists and research in the South.

 Project Innovation and Incubation